felipemalli/portfolio/README.md

 - Tailwind
 - Figma

 I'm also using Vite for faster development.
+And, technically, I did use photoshop to alter my image and brand colors and eliminate the background.